AI Companies Are Facing Increasing Risk of Litigation and Regulatory Oversight.

 Don’t be fooled.
 The FTC is already enforcing current regulations against AI companies.

-The reality is, AI is regulated.
+The reality is that AI is regulated.
 Here are just a few examples:

 Unfair and deceptive trade practices laws apply to AI.
 At the FTC, section 5 jurisdiction extends to companies making, selling, or using AI.8 If a company makes a deceptive claim using (or about) AI, that company can be held accountable.
 If a company injures consumers in a way that satisfies our test for unfairness when using or releasing AI, that company can be held accountable.